ECB won't look to help any particular countries post QE: Praet

-FRANKFURT (Reuters) - The European Central Bank will not seek to ensure favorable financing conditions for any particular countries as it targets policy for the entire euro zone and not specific members, ECB Chief Economist Peter Praet told German magazine Spiegel's online edition.
+FRANKFURT, June 22 (Reuters) - The European Central Bank will not seek to ensure favourable financing conditions for any particular countries as it targets policy for the entire euro zone and not specific members, ECB Chief Economist Peter Praet told German magazine Spiegel's online edition.

 Countries on the 19-member euro zone's periphery worry that when the ECB ends its 2.3 trillion euro ($2.6 trillion) bond purchase scheme, yields will rise, leaving them with rising financing cost, a potential brake on growth.